-Mohican Young Star Academy has success resisting COVID-19
+Mohican Young Star Academy has success resisting Covid-19

-The facility, a residential treatment center for troubled teen boys, has had one COVID-19 case among its residents.
+The facility, a residential treatment center for troubled teenaged boys, has had just one Covid-19 case among its residents.
 Resident population at the facility is over 80 boys at a time.

 "An infectious outbreak in a residential facility like ours could spread like wildfire," Starr continued.
 "We called an emergency meeting of our directors and medical staff, and decided on an approach of assuming that the virus will be here any day and it will be worse than anyone expects."